1156054203/astair/README.md

 ### Downloading the test data

-All files needed to starting testing asTair can be downloaded from Zenodo through our bash wrapper download_test_data.sh.
+All files needed to starting testing asTair can be downloaded from Zenodo through our bash wrapper `download_test_data.sh`.

 Another classic option is: